 🕰️ Time zone: The entire UK is in one time zone, Greenwich Mean Time (GMT).
 From late March to late October, the whole country moves an hour forward to British Summer Time (BST).

-🚘 Car rentals: Americans can rent a car in the UK with a valid US driver’s license from any state.
-I recommend Discover Cars for finding the best rates and convenient pick up points for rental cars in the UK.
+Americans can rent a car in the UK with a valid US driver’s license from any state.
+I recommend and use Discover Cars to find the best UK car rental prices.

-Oxford University is well known all over the world, but there are excellent reasons to visit Oxford both inside and outside the University’s walls.
-Here are nine of the top reasons to visit Oxford:
+Oxford University is well known all over the world, but thre are excellent reasons to visit Oxford both inside and outside the University’s walls.
+Here are nine of the top things you should see when you visit Oxford:

 Iconic buildings like the Radcliffe Camera and Bodleian Library are stunners, and around every turn are more details that seem to be carved straight from a fairytale.